Overview of Administrative Simplification

 We also have pushed for the elimination of aspects of the Medicare and Medicaid programs that are unnecessary, obsolete, or excessively burdensome for health care providers and beneficiaries.
 Specifically, we have supported the elimination of:

 - Provisions that preclude Medicare and Medicaid re-enrollment for physicians who have not responded in a timely manner to revalidation queries of the Centers for Medicare & Medicaid Services (CMS);

 - The current Medicare rule that automatically deactivates a physician who has not submitted a Medicare claim for 12 consecutive months.

-- AAFP Response to HHS on Burdensome Regulations - October 10, 2013 (4 page PDF)
+AAFP Letter in Response to CMS on Physician Self-Referral Regulations - December 27, 2019(5 page PDF)